 Drury is an independent university grounded in the liberal arts tradition, and committed to personalized education in a community of scholars who value the arts of teaching and learning.
 Education at Drury seeks to foster the integration of theoretical and practical knowledge while liberating persons to participate responsibly in and contribute to a global community.
 Drury is a member of the New American Colleges and Universities, a national consortium of 20 selective, small to mid-size independent colleges and universities dedicated to the purposeful integration of liberal education, professional studies, and civic engagement.

 Drury University is an open and welcoming community from a rich variety of cultures, races and socio-economic backgrounds.
 The mission and goals of the University dedicate the institution to being a community which "affirms the quality and worth of all peoples" and appreciates the "diversity of human culture, language, history, and experience."
 Consistent with this policy: It is Drury's policy not to discriminate on the basis of disabilty, race, color, creed, gender, age, sexual orientation, national or ethinic origin, or veteran status in the recruitment and employment of faculty and the operations of any of its programs and activities as required by federal, state, and local laws or regulations.

 Drury University is an equal opportunity employer and is committed to increasing campus diversity.

-There are no open faculty positions at this time.
+There are currently no open faculty searches.